Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 *An exploration through Turing Machine implementations*

 We connect back to the beginning of this book/repository.
+But we also connect to the next chapter, where we will return to Turing machines more abstractly.

 This analysis focuses on:
 - The fundamental nature of state machines as computational models